 There are two different options when it comes to arranging insurance for your new car:

 Getting new insurance cover

-Getting your new car insurance cover arranged shouldn’t take more than an hour.
+Getting your new car insurance cover arranged shouldn’t take more than 20 minutes.
 Most companies will even send your certificate and policy documents via email within 24 hours.

 When you arrange the cover either online or by phone, make sure you have the following details to hand:

 - Engine size

 Sometimes with newly registered vehicles, the vehicle details may not automatically show up on their system with the registration number given.
 You’ll need to make sure you speak to an agent directly to ‘manually add’ the car on the system.

 The insurance company will also go through routine questions and will ask for additional information such as:

 - What you’ll be using the car for (commuting, social, commercial etc)

 - If you’ve been involved in any traffic offences or accidents